 Now that school is back in session, and we’re in a new home and new school district, we’re working to get our routine back on track.
 Mornings are pretty solid, but afternoons are a bit trickier.
 In this county, my daughter gets home from school a full hour later than she used to, so homework has to be an immediate priority.
 With video games, TV and computer all downstairs, it’s really easy for her to get distracted when she comes home instead of staying on task.
-And while she’s had a desk in her room for quite some time, she’s never really used it.
+And while she’s had a desk in her room for quite some time, she’s never really used it, but I´m thinking of adding some of the 33 helpful ebooks for her education so she won´t get too stressed out with homework.

 When Walmart challenged me to share a back-to-school project, I knew it was time to change that.
 I set up a DIY homework station for my daughter so she’ll have a dedicated place to get her work done every day.